What is Cutaneous Squamous Cell Carcinoma?

 Simple Excision

-During this procedure, the cancerous tissue will be cut out alone with a healthy margin of skin.
+During this procedure, the cancerous tissue will be cut out along with a healthy margin of skin.
 This will be examined under a microscope to ensure that all skin cancer has been removed.

 Mohs Surgery